plone/documentation/docs/glossary.md

     Acquisition is a mechanism that allows objects to inherit attributes from their parent objects in the object hierarchy.

 Varnish
-    [Varnish](https://varnish-cache.org) is a popular open-source web accelerator that is used to implement HTTP caching.
+    [Varnish](https://varnish-cache.org) is a popular open source web accelerator that is used to implement HTTP caching.
 ```